 Healthy Raspberry Bread in 1 Hour

-Making this almond flour raspberry lemon bread takes just about one hour and no fancy kitchen gadgets needed – just something to mix the ingredients, a bowl and a medium 8×4 loaf pan.
+Making this raspberry lemon bread takes just about one hour and no fancy kitchen gadgets needed – just something to mix the ingredients, a bowl and a medium 8×4 loaf pan.

-- Start by mixing the almond flour with tapioca flour, baking soda and powder and salt.
+- Start by mixing the almond flour in a medium bowl with tapioca flour, baking soda and powder and salt.

-- In a separate bowl whisk together the oil, maple syrup, vanilla extract and lemon juice.
+- In a separate large bowl whisk together the wet ingredients: the oil, maple syrup, vanilla extract and lemon juice.
 Then whisk in eggs until combined.

 Quick Bread Baking Tip: